ndronos/c-nomorph/C-as-Punk-Rock.md

 the operating system has prepared the inputs to `main`, and the program is starting to actually execute code int the `main` function block.

+From here on out, everything will be the declaration of a local variable, flow control (branching on an `if-else`, looping through a `while` loop), or the evaluation of an expression.

 (Klemens, 2015) C 101 pp. 352-353